-1. Open Power Options by clicking the Start button clicking Control Panel, clicking System and Security, and then clicking Power Options.
+- Open Power Options by clicking the Start button, Control Panel, System and Security, and Power Options.

-2. On the Select a power plan page, next to the plan you want to change, click Change plan settings.
+- On the select a power plan page, click Change plan settings next to the plan you want to change.

-How to change Critical & Low Level Battery Action in Windows 8 or Windows 7 may also interest you.
+How to change Critical & Low-Level Battery Action in Windows 10/8/7 may also interest you.
 This way, you can change what Windows does after its battery level drops below certain levels.

 How can I be notified when my computer battery is fully charged?